Skip to Calculator

 Retest your max in Week 7.
 Most Airmen see a 5–10 rep improvement after one full cycle.

 The same structure applies to sit-ups.
-Run both progressions simultaneously — there's no conflict between push-up and sit-up training sessions since they use different muscles.
+Run both progressions simultaneously.
+There's no conflict between push-up and sit-up training sessions since they use different muscles.

 The Grease-the-Groove Method for Fast Gains